-After arriving by ship, the children were sent to distributing homes, such as Fairknowe in Brockville, and then sent on to farmers in the area.
+After arriving by ship, the children were sent to distributing and receiving homes, such as Fairknowe in Brockville, and then sent on to farmers in the area.
 Although many of the children were poorly treated and abused, others experienced a better life here than if they had remained in the urban slums of England.
-Many served with the Canadian and British Forces during both World Wars.
+Many served with the Canadian and British Forces during both World Wars

-Library and Archives Canada (LAC) holds unique and extensive records about British Home Children, such as passenger lists, correspondence files, inspection reports.
+Library and Archives Canada (LAC) holds unique and extensive records about British Home Children, such as passenger lists, Immigration Branch correspondence files and inspection reports, non-government collections such as the Middlemore Home fonds, as well as indexes to some records held in the United Kingdom.
+The records also include names of older boys and girls who were recruited by immigration agents in the U.K. for farming and domestic work in Canada.
 Please note that most documents have been created in English.
-Members of the British Isles Family History Society of Greater Ottawa (BIFHSGO) are indexing the names of juvenile migrants found in these records.
+Members of the British Isles Family History Society of Greater Ottawa (BIFHSGO) and other volunteers are indexing the names of juvenile migrants found in these records.

 - The children's home-finder; the story of Annie MacPherson and Louisa Birt, by Lilian M. Birt, 1913.
 (AMICUS 8839837)

 - The Golden Bridge: Young Immigrants to Canada, 1833-1939, by Marjorie Kohli, 2003.
 (AMICUS 28334219)

 - The Little Immigrants: the Orphans Who Came to Canada (new edition), by Kenneth Bagnell, 2001.
 (AMICUS 25790513)

 - Uprooted: The Shipment of Poor Children to Canada, 1867-1917, by R. A. Parker, 2010.
 (AMICUS 38047900)